Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Alcohol and ketamine

 Drinking alcohol increases the hallucinogenic and dissociative effect of the drug ketamine.
 Users are more likely to experience frightening hallucinations and will suffer extreme physical impairment.
 Ketamine numbs the body, impairs coordination and gives users a sensation of having heavy, unresponsive muscles.
-This affect will be considerably more severe when alcohol is consumed in conjunction with the drug.
+This effect will be considerably more severe when alcohol is consumed in conjunction with the drug.
 While in this condition, it is highly unlikely you will be able to get into your car – let alone drive it safely.

 Driving while under the influence of alcohol and ketamine can lead to: